Marco Antonio Bragadin: Death and legacy

 Famagusta's defenders made terms with the Ottomans before the city was taken by force, since the traditional laws of war allowed for negotiation before the city's defenses were successfully breached, whereas after a city fell by storm all lives and property in the city would be forfeit.
 The Ottoman commander agreed that, in return for the city's surrender, all Westerners in the city could exit under their own flag and be guaranteed safe passage to Venice-held Crete; Greeks could leave immediately, or wait two years to decide whether to remain in Famagusta under Ottoman rule, or depart the city for any destination of their choice.
 For the next four days, evacuation proceeded smoothly.
 Then, at the surrender ceremony on August 5 where Bragadin offered the vacated city to Mustafa, the Ottoman general accused him of murdering Turkish prisoners and hiding munitions.
-According to Barnaby Rogerson in the Empire podcast, hosted by William Dalrymple and Anita Anand, Bragadin was asked what happened to captured Hajj pilgrims so that they may be traded for the prisoners and he mockingly told the Ottomans they were killed.
 Suddenly, Mustafa pulled a knife and cut off Bragadin's right ear, then ordered his guards to cut off the other ear and his nose.